adulau/hack-lu-2016/ctf/index.md

 # Rules

-*    Each challenge gives base points (depending on difficulity) + first blood points (for the first three solves).
+*    Each challenge gives base points (depending on difficulty) + first blood points (for the first three solves).
 *    All normal challenges give 100 bonus points at the beginning.
 Bonus points can decrease during the CTF, depending on the number of solves.
 *    No DoS/automated scans/large amounts of traffic/deleting stuff on our servers.
 *    If you find something that solves too easy it might be a bug.
 Please report it for possible bonus points.